 It was an iconic way to memorialize our trip to Oregon.
 It’s so much more than just Portland.
 Even on the drive up, twisting along stretched highway, snowy mountains looking so small in the background made us appreciate the landscape we don’t get to see on the East Coast.
 Even the trees are different.

 Lincoln City itself was a beautiful place.
 It was an old sea side town with shops filled with cheap memorabilia and key-chains with your name etched into them.
-I bought a seashell art jewelry box and a book by Carrie Brownstein, because that’s what you do when in Portland.
+I bought a seashell art jewelry box and Hunger Makes Me a Modern Girl by Carrie Brownstein, because that’s what you do when in Portland.

 The Pacific Ocean itself is simply mesmerizing and I’m so glad we took the time to visit and to soak in more than just the chilly waves.